William L. Brandon: Early life and education

 William Lindsay Brandon was born to Irishman Gerard Brandon, a veteran of the American Revolution, in either 1801 or 1802 in Adams County, Mississippi.
 Brandon's exact birth date cannot be determined as his family records were destroyed in an 1831 fire.
-He settled in Wilkinson County, Mississippi near Pinckneyville in 1824.
+He was the youngest brother of future Mississippi Governor Gerard C. Brandon.
+William settled in Wilkinson County, Mississippi near Pinckneyville in 1824.
 The following year, Brandon married Ann Davis.
 This union produced two children, however, both Davis and her children would soon die.
 Brandon was educated at Washington College (now Washington and Lee University) in Virginia, and the College of New Jersey (now Princeton University) where he studied medicine.
 In his antebellum career, he became a planter, highly interested in horses and hunting.
-In 1826, Brandon served in the Mississippi State Legislature, around the same time that his brother Gerard Brandon was serving as the governor of Mississippi.
+In 1826, Brandon served in the Mississippi House of Representatives, around the same time that his brother Gerard Brandon was serving as the governor of Mississippi.
 In 1828, Brandon founded the Kelter Club, a gentlemen's club populated by propertied men from the Natchez area of Mississippi and from West Feliciana Parish in Louisiana.
 In 1833, Brandon married Ann Eliza Ratliff, having three sons, William, Lane William and Robert, all of whom later served in the Confederate States Army.
 A fourth son, Eugene, died at the age of two.
 Brandon enlisted for service in the Mexican–American War, and become a major general in the local militia.
 Because of his medicinal expertise, Brandon was consulted often by professionals in the field.
 When Brandon's wife died in 1840, he continued to take care of her plantation, as well as his own Arcole Plantation.
 By 1860, Brandon owned a considerable amount of property, including $14,000 in real estate and $64,000 in personal property, as well as 63 slaves and 16 slave quarters.